 The LECOM Dental Offices is closed on the following holidays: Labor Day, Thanksgiving, the day after Thanksgiving, Christmas, New Years Day, Martin Luther King Day, Memorial Day and Independence Day.

-Our clinics are open from 7:00 a.m. to 7:00 p.m.
-Monday through Friday throughout the school year, excluding holidays and breaks.
-If you have an emergency on a weekday, please call your assigned Patient Care Coordinator for an appointment or call the Millcreek Community Hospital emergency room.
-For severe dental emergencies occurring after hours, weekends, or holidays – such as intense pain or swelling – please call the Group Practice you were admitted to at the LECOM Dental Offices and the automatic attendant will forward your call to the emergency on-call dentist.
+Our DeFuniak Springs and Erie clinics are open from 7:00am to 7:00pm Monday through Friday and our Bradenton clinic is open from 9:00am-5:00pm Monday through Friday through out the school year, excluding holidays and breaks.
+If you have an emergency on a weekday, please call your assigned clinic for an appointment.
+For severe dental emergencies occurring after hours, weekends or holidays-such as intense pain or swelling-please call your assigned clinic or go to the nearest emergency room.

 Payments for Services